-- 4.2.1 The Council's main government grant available to fund capital expenditure is the Disabled Facilities Grant (DFG) allocation which amounted to £660,000 in 2022/23.
+- 4.2.1 The Council's main government grant available to fund capital expenditure is the Disabled Facilities Grant (DFG) allocation which amounted to £660,000 in 2024/25.
 This grant is required to be spent in accordance with a Better Care Fund spending plan jointly agreed by local authorities and Clinical Commissioning Groups.
-In 2022/23, approximately £210,000 of the allocation was top-sliced and retained by the Better Care Fund to support county-wide initiatives to deliver additional occupational therapist provision, and assistive technology as part of a dementia pilot scheme. - 4.2.2 The DFG allocation must be used for the specific purpose of providing adaptations for disabled people or other social care capital projects agreed with the Better Care Fund. - 4.2.3 From time to time the Council receives other government grants that are usually ring-fenced for specific purposes, e.g., air quality monitoring.
+In 2023/24, part of the allocation was top-sliced and retained by the Better Care Fund to support county-wide initiatives to deliver additional occupational therapist provision, and assistive technology as part of a dementia pilot scheme. - 4.2.2 The DFG allocation must be used for the specific purpose of providing adaptations for disabled people or other social care capital projects agreed with the Better Care Fund. - 4.2.3 From time to time the Council receives other government grants that are usually ring-fenced for specific purposes, e.g., the Local Authority Housing Fund, which has been used to purchase 16 properties to accommodate homeless households.